mpv-player/mpv/DOCS/man/lua.rst

     optionC=no

-Command-line options are read from the ``--lua-opts`` parameter.
+Command-line options are read from the ``--script-opts`` parameter.
 To avoid collisions, all keys have to be prefixed with ``identifier-``.

 Example command-line::

-     --lua-opts=myscript-optionA=TEST:myscript-optionB=0:myscript-optionC=yes
+     --script-opts=myscript-optionA=TEST:myscript-optionB=0:myscript-optionC=yes

 mp.utils options